Q: Where should a new product owner (PO) focus in their first 30 days?

 - Publish your product roadmap.
 This will force folks to align.

 And most importantly, don’t under hire for this role.
-Your want a real VP that knows how to align the troops, build and ship features, and speak with customers.
+You want a real VP that knows how to align the troops, build and ship features, and speak with customers.
+Not a junior product person that can’t drive things to the next level.

 Visit and Listen.